PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 As soon as I publicly released this document, D community members gave me help, suggestions, corrections, and code samples.
 This is cool to see a D network emerge and people participating in common projects.
 The following people helped me:

-Andrej Mitrovic, Justin Whear, Zachary Lund, Jacob Carlborg, Timon Gehr, Simen Kjaeras, Andrei Alexandrescu, Bjorn Lietz-Spendig.
+Craig Dillabaugh, Andrej Mitrovic, Justin Whear, Zachary Lund, Jacob Carlborg, Timon Gehr, Simen Kjaeras, Andrei Alexandrescu, Bjorn Lietz-Spendig.

 Thanks guys!